ci-compass/cicf/week07-architecture-and-archives/README.md

 This is also called the "localhost".
 The 5000 says the server is listening on port 5000 on the current computer.
 Open a web browser and type in the URL `localhost:5000`.
-You will see a page showing "Hello World".
+You will see a page showing "Hello World."
 This is because in the file `app.py` we match that route and say to return that text.
-We also have a route to match any path that begins with `/topic/` so lets try that in the browser.
+We also have a route to match any path that begins with `/topic/` so let's try that in the browser.
 Enter "localhost:5000/topic/2343453465" in the browser, you will see a page that has the text

     You asked for 2343453465

-All webservers follower similar designs: they listen on a port for routes (or pages), and then depending on the page being asked for, run different pieces of code to return a response.
+All web servers follow similar designs: they listen on a port for routes (or pages), and then depending on the page being asked for, run different pieces of code to return a response.

 ## Resources